isabella232/lke-plugin-csv-importer/README.md

 ## Limitations

-The maximum file size currently supported is 2.5MB.
+The maximum file size currently supported is 3.5MB.

-TODO check value

 ## Licensing
 The Linkurious CSV importer plugin is licensed under the Apache License, Version 2.0.
 See LICENSE for the full license text.